SampleEnvironment/SECoP/protocol/issues/078 Interacting Modules - use case power supply.rst

 * this proposal interferes with `SECoP Issue 77: predefined parameter name prefixes`_.
   It might be desirable to choose different prefixes for max_<quantity> and max_<parameter>
-* is it necessary to add a list of standardized quantity names into the standard?
+* is it necessary to add a list of standardized quantity names into the standard? (meeting 2023-01-16: no)

 ..
 DO NOT TOUCH --- following links are automatically updated by issue/makeissuelist.py
 .. _`SECoP Issue 77: predefined parameter name prefixes`: 077%20predefined%20parameter%20name%20prefixes.rst